maryjng/weatherplanner-backend/README.md

       - throws NotFoundError if user does not exist

 # USER FLOW
+User actions and the step-by-step calling of functions are displayed here.
+In general, a form is submitted and the weatherApi class (api.js) in the frontend handles request sending to the backend.
+The backend route calls the appropriate model function(s) to query the db and manipulate data, which is sent back to the frontend as a response.
+Components are updated as needed according to the response.

 ## Registration
       User submits the register form with a username, email, and password.
       Register component calls the register function from the api class.
 A POST request is sent to the backend route /auth/register, which adds the user to the database and returns a token.